MariErsland/Sup/README.md

 ```
 npx react-native run-android
 ```
-8. Once your phone is installed on your phone, locate it on your phone and start using it!
+8. Once the app is installed on your phone, locate it on your phone and start using it!

 #### How to run it with android studio